siegfriedkaidisch/Pole_Sum_Net/README.md

 Note: actually, the classifier and regressor assume, that your data consists of two of those functions/ data curves, which shall only differ by the pole coefficients.
 I.e. one data sample shall consist of values f1(z1),f1(z2),...f1(z_n),f2(z1),f2(z2),...f2(zn), where z1,..zn are the used "grid" values on the real axis and f1 and f2 are the two pole functions with the same N_r, N_c and pole positions, but with differing pole coefficients.
 If this is not the case, i.e. your data consists only of values of a single pole function f1, the code can easily be adapted.
+(See also the "gap_equation" folder, where code is provided that can be used to generate Dyson-Schwinger equation results on which the ANNs can then be applied.)

 Q: How does it work?
 A: Find details in my Masters thesis.